yujiri8/yujiri.xyz/argument/moderation.md

 ---

-Now, obviously, I'm not saying no platform should ever censor anything.
+Now obviously I'm not saying no platform should ever censor anything.
 My arguments are mostly against censoring *toxicity*.
 Some cases my arguments don't apply to:

 * Doxxing.